ably/ably-asset-tracking-common/asset-tracking-location-replaying/README.md

 ### Installation

 First, to install npm dependencies run `npm install` in this directory.
+Then, to build the script run `npm run build` in this directory.

 Then you will need to create a script configuration file and a credentials configuration file.

+For convenience you may also add it to your global path by running `npm i -g .` in the root directory of this project.
+Once you have done this the CLI will be added to your path as `asset-tracking-location-replaying`.
+Example usage: `asset-tracking-debugger -v --configuration my_configuration.json`.

 #### Configuration file format